Living in an HOA Community

 Driveway Appearance

-Keep your driveway free from car fluid stains such as oil, transmission, coolant, and others.
-Avoid leaving your garage door open for long periods of time.
+Keep your driveway clean and free of car fluid stains such as oil, transmission, or coolant.
+Avoid leaving your garage door open for extended periods and regularly remove any weeds or vines from driveway cracks and seams.

 Trash Bins